metal-stack/metal-roles/control-plane/roles/logging/README.md

 | logging_promtail_enabled       |           | `false` | Deploy Promtail.
 When `false`, any existing Promtail release is removed automatically.
 See [logging-common migration guide](../logging-common/README.md#migration-from-promtail). |
 | logging_promtail_chart_version |           |         | Helm chart version for promtail — required when `logging_promtail_enabled: true`                                                                                                  |
 | logging_promtail_chart_repo    |           |         | Repository for promtail — required when `logging_promtail_enabled: true`                                                                                                          |

+## Migration from grafana/loki 5.x

+This role now uses the **grafana-community/loki** Helm chart (v17+, Loki 3.x) instead of the previous `grafana/loki` v5.x (Loki 2.8.x).

+**Reinstall required.** The old deployment stored logs in an `emptyDir` volume, so pod restarts already caused complete log loss.
+There is no data to migrate — the new chart provisions a persistent volume and starts fresh.

+Key changes:

+- **Persistent log storage** — logs now survive pod restarts on a PVC (the old `emptyDir` already lost everything on restart)
+- **Automatic log retention** — the compactor enforces a configurable TTL (default 30 days) and physically deletes expired logs, satisfying GDPR requirements
+- **Loki 3.x** — newer backend with improved performance, structured metadata support, and TSDB-based storage
+- **Community-maintained chart** — the Helm chart moved to `grafana-community/loki` for ongoing maintenance

+See the [upgrade guide](https://grafana.com/docs/loki/latest/setup/upgrade/upgrade-to-community/) for the full list of breaking changes across chart versions.